webplatform/docs/tutorials/webcomponents/htmlimports/index.md

 <link rel="import" href="http://example.com/elements.html">
 </pre>

-'''Fact!'''
-The browser's network stack automatically de-dupes all requests from the same URL.
+'''Fact!''' ''The browser's network stack automatically de-dupes all requests from the same URL.
 This means that imports that reference the same URL are only retrieved once.
-No matter how many times an import at the same location is loaded, it only executes once.
+No matter how many times an import at the same location is loaded, it only executes once.''

 ===Feature detection and support===